Bridei son of Beli: Family background

-Bridei is described in a verse attributed to the broadly contemporary Adomnán as "son of the king of Dumbarton", indicating that he was the son of Beli, king of the British kingdom of Alt Clut; making Bridei also the grandson of Beli's predecessor Neithon son of Guipno; and the brother or half-brother of Beli's successor Eugein.
+Bridei is described in a verse attributed to the broadly contemporary Adomnán as "son of the king of Dumbarton", indicating that he was the son of Beli, king of the British kingdom of Altclut; making Bridei also the grandson of Beli's predecessor Neithon son of Guipno; and the brother or half-brother of Beli's successor Eugein.
 The conflict between Bridei and Ecgfrith of Northumbria for Pictish supremacy is described in the poem Iniu feras Bruide cath ("Today Bridei Fights a Battle") as being over the legacy (forba) of Neithon, providing evidence that this Neithon son of Guipno, Bridei's grandfather, may have been the same person as the earlier Pictish king recorded as Nechtan grandson of Uerb, and that the Alt Clut dynasty into which Bridei was born may have had Pictish origins.

 Nennius' Historia Brittonum tells us that Bridei was King Ecgfrith's fratruelis or maternal first cousin, suggesting Bridei's mother was probably a daughter of King Edwin of Deira, and half-sister of the Northumbrian princess Eanflæd.
 The marriage of Bridei's parents would have marked an accommodation between Edwin and Neithon, extending Northumbrian influence into the lands of the Picts and of the Britons of the Clyde.